apache/parquet-format/README.md

 repetition type must be identical.
 If a reader schema contains a column that is not in file schema, NULLs should be returned for that column.

+The name of the root schema object is arbitrary and does not need to be compared.

 ## Checksumming
 Data pages can be individually checksummed.
 This allows disabling of checksums at the HDFS file level, to better support single row lookups.